Peacemaker (1990 film)

-Peacemaker is a 1990 American science fiction action film written and directed by Kevin Tenney.
-Executive produced by Charles W. Fries and Joel Levine, the film stars Robert Davi, Lance Edwards, and Robert Forster, and follows a doctor who becomes intertwined in a conflict between two extraterrestrials.
+Peacemaker is a 1990 American science fiction action film written and directed by Kevin Tenney, and produced by Charles W. Fries and Joel Levine.
+The film follows a doctor who becomes involved in a conflict between two extraterrestrials.
+Peacemaker stars Robert Davi, Lance Edwards, and Robert Forster.

 Plot

 An alien spacecraft is seen entering the Earth's atmosphere near Los Angeles and crashes into the Pacific Ocean.
-Nearby, two lovers, witness the crash and one goes to see if anyone survive.
-As the other awaits on the beach, she's frighten when a strange man appears.
-When she screams her boyfriend runs to see only to find her alone, begging him to take her home.
+The event is witnessed by a couple at a nearby beach.
+Shortly after her partner leaves to investigate the site of the crash, the woman is startled by the appearance of a strange man, who disappears as soon as her boyfriend runs back in reaction to her screams.

-Meanwhile, the stranger, apparently the traveler who survived the crash, (Lance Edwards), makes his way to the city, finds a police cruiser and attempts to steal a shotgun but is caught doing so by a police officer.
-But in trying to arrest the stranger, the officer is thrown over five feet, with one punch by the stranger, into the cruiser's windshield while being handcuffed which alerts the other officer who arrives to help and fires his weapon only to see the Stranger fall and, immediately, rise and run away.
+Meanwhile, the stranger (Lance Edwards), apparently the traveler who survived the crash, makes his way to the city, finds a police cruiser and attempts to steal a shotgun but is caught doing so by a police officer.
+In trying to arrest him, the officer is thrown over five feet by one punch by the stranger, into the cruiser's windshield while being handcuffed which alerts the other officer who arrives to help and fires his weapon only to see the stranger fall and, immediately, rise and run away.
 During the pursuit, the stranger hurdles over and clears a high wooden fence and runs into a heavy wooden door only to be momentarily stopped.
 Upon which he runs into and breaks down the door with his body.

 Running to elude the police, he rushes into an apartment that is occupied by several people.
 When they pull out knives to defend themselves, the stranger attacks them, throwing the woman through the apartment door when the police officers arrive.
 The officer stare inside as they watch the stranger make short work of the two men.
 One, he sends through the apartment wall.
 When the officers fires on him he crashes through the apartment window and falls to the ground.

-When the officers go down to see the body, They're startled to see the stranger quickly rise up screaming and they fire their guns, apparently, killing him.
-It's then when one officer asks to check under the Stranger's jacket to see if the stranger had large, "S" under it remarking, "I think we just killed 'Clark Kent.'"
+When the officers go down to see the body, they're startled to see the stranger quickly rise up screaming and they fire their guns, apparently, killing him.
+An officer asks to check under the Stranger's jacket to see if the stranger had large, "S" under it remarking, "I think we just killed 'Clark Kent.'"

 Later, the stranger's body is taken to the medical examiner.
-At the same time, a man, (Robert Forster), monitoring the police, hears of the spacecraft crashing and a possible suspect killed and sent to the Morgue, and rushes out of his seedy apartment with a .44 Magnum revolver in hand.
+At the same time, a man, (Robert Forster), monitoring the police, hears of the spacecraft crashing and a possible suspect killed and sent to the morgue, and rushes out of his seedy apartment with a .44 Magnum revolver in hand.